neverfap-deluxe/nfd-api/content/content_articles/DONE--INTRO-why-am-i-a-porn-addict.md

 {{< hr3 "The great thing about NeverFap Deluxe is that you no longer have to waste your time doing things that do not work." >}}

-If you commit to the practices and exercises on this website, and you'll pretty much be alright.
+If you commit to the practices and exercises on NeverFap Deluxe, and you'll pretty much be alright.

 Otherwise, the alterative is to continue asking 'why' and hope that we have some sudden spark of awareness which will magically alter our brain so as not to pursue the behaviours we've been doing since we were a young child.